Style: Sichuan (Szechuan) Cuisine

 2. Wash the garlic sprouts.
 Pat the white stems on chopping board with kitchen knife until you feel the garlic smell.
 Cut into sections of 3 cm long.
 Put into plate.

 Place a wok over high heat until hot.
 Add some edible oil, and add in the pork butt slices when the oil is hot.
 Add in broad bean paste and lobster sauce.
 Stir-fry it for 30 seconds until fragrant.
 Add in some white sugar and cooking wine.
 Stir-fry for 3-5 minutes until the slices turn red.

 Pour in the garlic sprouts sections.
 Stir-fry it for 3 minutes.
 Add in a little bit salt and some chicken essence (or monosodium glutamate).
 Stir-fry for 10 seconds until garlic sprouts shrink and all the ingredients well mixed.

 Finally, twice cooked pork is complete.
 Turn off the heat, remove it out of the wok and put into a prepared fine porcelain plate.
 Serve with rice.

-Tips: Besides garlic sprouts, dry cowpeas, chili peppers, pickles, cabbage, garlic stems can also be used as the fixings to go with pork in this dish according to your favorite.
+Tips: Besides garlic sprouts in this recipe, dry cowpeas, chili peppers, pickles, cabbage, and garlic stems can also be used as the fixings to go with pork in this dish according to your favorite.

 On May 1, 2013, Ms. Jacqueline & Ms. Debora from the United States, Ms. Marian & Mr. Melvin from the United Kingdom joined our family visit in Xian.
 They enjoyed the home-made Chinese dishes offered by the hostess, and took part in the cooking class to make dumplings and learn to cook Twice-Cooked Pork.
 Quoted Joan’s words, she loved cooking so the opportunity to cook in a Chinese kitchen was wonderful.